tesselle/ananke/README.md

 ## Overview

-**ananke** provides functions for simple radiocarbon calibration and chronological analysis.
+Simple radiocarbon calibration and chronological analysis.
+This package allows the calibration of radiocarbon ages and modern carbon fraction (F<sup>14</sup>C) values using multiple calibration curves.
+It allows the calculation of highest density region intervals and credible intervals.
+The package also provides tools for visualising results and estimating statistical summaries.

 This package is currently *experimental*.
 This means that it is functional, but interfaces and functionalities may change over time,